 The dress code is to encourage our students to be modest, which is important for living the virtue of chastity and for protecting the human dignity of our students.
 We welcome guests from other schools, but it is the responsibility of the Sacred Heart student who invites the guest to make sure that his or her date adheres to this policy.
 Students not complying with the dress code will be asked to leave or make the proper modifications to their attire before being admitted to the dance.
 If on the next dance occasion a student once again fails to adhere to the dress code policy, he or she will not be allowed to attend the dance.

-[*Sch Council 1-05-04]

 WEAPONS

 No student may have in his possession on school property or in proximity of the school at any time, any kind of weapon, explosive or other potentially dangerous items.

 ILLEGAL SUBSTANCES

-No student may have in his possession on any school property (including buses) at any time illegal controlled substances, such as, illegal drugs, alcoholic beverages and/or tobacco/nicotine products.
+No student may have in his possession on any school property (buses) and automobiles used to come and go to school or activities) at any time illegal controlled substances, such as, illegal drugs, alcoholic beverages and/or tobacco/nicotine products.

 LEAVING SCHOOL GROUNDS

 Students are never allowed to leave the school grounds without the permission of the principal or his delegate.
-Passes to leave the school grounds will be available in the school office.
+Passes to leave the school grounds are available in the school office.

-Falls City HS.]

 LIMITED PRIVACY

-Teachers and administrators have the right to search desks, lockers, bags (backpacks, book bags, athletic bags) and/or personal belongings at any time for a sufficient reason.
+Teachers and administrators have the right to search vehicles, desks, lockers, bags (backpacks, book bags, athletic bags) and/or personal belongings at any time for a sufficient reason.
 Such a search should ordinarily be conducted with another adult witness present.
 Any items found which are inconsistent with the policy and goals of a Catholic school may be removed and held by the school.
 Parents shall be notified if any such items are found and confiscated.

 Lockers: School lockers are school property and remain at all times under the control of the school.
 However, students are expected to assume full responsibility for the content security of their lockers.
 Periodic general inspections of lockers may be conducted by school authorities for any reason at any time without student consent, and without a search warrant.
 Student’s lockers are not to be locked.
 The school has the right to remove any lock by any means if necessary.